Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 • Spices like cumin or paprika

-Proof that sometimes the best meals come from just throwing good things into one pan and seeing what happens.
+Proof that sometimes the best meals come from throwing good things into one pan.

 Food, History, and Identity